SukeLuo/SukeLuo.github.io/dataviz2.md

 ## Comparison of three data visualizations:
-The first one:
+The first one: An official bar graph including many sidebars which could be used to change time, variables, and display different countries.
+It is good for comparison during same time period.
+But it becomes messy when I tried to compare countries' ratio from longer time period.
+The second one: The clearest one for displaying ratio change trend of each country.
+But it is too hard to overlay lines in mind and make comparison in a specific year.
 The third one: I planned to delete some rows and display only a few countries.
 But I was unsure if I was allowed to remove them.
+So the current chart is not clean as I expected.
+This one is good for showing max and min ratio of countries, and also make comparisons.
+But it is hard to match the year with ratio if there is no animation (I'm still learning this tool).